-The Harris County Hospital District strives to ensure that the hospital district operates in accordance with all applicable laws and regulations.
+Harris Health System strives to ensure it operates in accordance with all applicable laws and regulations.

-To view information about compliance training offered by Harris County Hospital District to its vendors, please click here.
+To view information about compliance training offered by Harris Health to its vendors, click here.

 • Prevent any accidental and intentional violations of law,